find articles using the Library's online databases

 General Searching Strategies:

-- Access either a specific database using the Select a Resource drop-down menu in the bottom-left column of the Library homepage, or click on A-Z List of Databases for a complete list of all databases.
+- Select the Databases tab to access the A-Z List of Resources drop-down menu or click on A-Z List of Databases for a complete list of all databases with descriptions.

 Tip: When starting your research, try the Multidisciplinary databases as they cover a wide variety of topics.